 Email marketing has been the number one sales and marketing channel for many years and with good reason—it works.
-In fact, we’ve seen email studies reporting the return on investment in email marketing from anywhere between $14 to $44 dollars for every dollar spent.
+In fact, we’ve seen email studies reporting the return on investment in email marketing and sales automation from anywhere between $14 to $44 dollars for every dollar spent.
 More importantly, time and time again, email has proven that it works.
 But that doesn’t mean that email marketing isn’t challenging.
 And it’s getting more challenging every day.

 Why is Email More Challenging Today?